neelotpalnag/senic-os/README.rst

 Building SenicOS on a remote host
 ---------------------------------

-The ``Makefile`` supports both running locally on a suitable Linux machine that is able to build the OS as well as running the checkout on a non-Linux machine (typically macos or FreeBSD) and control the actual building on a remote host.
+The ``Makefile`` supports both running the build tool chain locally on a suitable Linux machine that is able to build the OS as well as running the checkout on a non-Linux machine (typically MacOS or FreeBSD) and control the actual building on a remote host.

 To this end the ``Makefile`` is currently hard coded to perform these actions on and against a host named ``osbuild``.
 It then falls into the responsibility of the user to provide a suitable SSH configuration for such host.